Popular musics; world music; cultural theory

 Timothy D. Taylor, a professor in the Departments of Ethnomusicology, Anthropology, and Musicology at UCLA, is an interdisciplinary social scientist who studies capitalism and other economic issues, globalization, consumer culture, and technology as they relate to music.
 He is the author of over 50 articles and chapters, and many books, including: Global Pop: World Music, World Markets (Routledge, 1997), Strange Sounds: Music, Technology and Culture (Routledge, 2001), Beyond Exoticism: Western Music and the World (Duke, 2007), The Sounds of Capitalism: Advertising, Music, and the Conquest of Culture (Chicago, 2012), Music and Capitalism: A History of the Present (Chicago, 2016), Music in the World: Selected Essays (Chicago, 2017), and editor, with Mark Katz and Tony Grajeda, of Music, Sound, and Technology in America: A Documentary History of Early Phonograph, Cinema, and Radio (Duke, 2012).
-A collection of essays, Music in the World: Selected Essays, was published in 2017 by the University of Chicago Press.
-His work has been supported by a junior fellowship and the Charles A. Ryskamp Fellowship from the American Council of Learned Societies, and the National Humanities Center.
-He is currently completing an ethnographic study of film and television musicians in Los Angeles.
-Current book projects include The Oxford Handbook of Economic Ethnomusicology, co-edited with Anna Morcom; a study of background music in television from the 1940s to the 1980s; and a collection of writings on music and value.
+An ethnographic study of film and television musicians in Los Angeles, Working Musicians: Labor and Creativity in Film and Television Production, will be published in 2023 by Duke University Press.
+Another book, Making Value: Music and the Social, will be published next year by Duke University Press.
+Current projects include The Oxford Handbook of Economic Ethnomusicology, co-edited with Anna Morcom; a study of background music in television from the 1940s to the 1980s; and a collection of writings on music and value.
 He is also an accomplished Irish traditional flute player and can be heard regularly at sessions in southern California.

 Capitalism, globalization, technology, anthropology, popular music, world music.